zenUnicorn/Python-Articles/how-d-i-append-to-a-file.md

 ---
 title: "How do i append to a file"
-description: "Hpw you can easily i append to a file in python"
+description: "How you can easily i append to a file in python"
 date: "2022-09-04"
 draft: false
 link: "How do i append to a file"
-author: "Shittu Olumide"z
+author: "Shittu Olumide"
 ---

 In Python, reading, writing, and editing files are common tasks since the language gives us built-in functions to do so.